-'''

-stagingContent=1

-stagingContentWindow=24
+stagingContent=1 stagingContentWindow=24

-'''

 The stagingContentWindow parameter is a time value expressed in hours and determines when downloading starts.
 It is the number of hours before the scheduled installation or update time.
 In this example, content is downloaded 24 hours before the installation time.
 The start time for download depends on the selected contact method for a system.
-The assigned contact method sets the time for when the next mgr_check is executed.